ApexFutz/SiteSlayer/sites/theclaylady_com/content.md

 Subscribe to The Clay Lady’s Campus emails for artist tips, classes, event announcements, special workshops and more.

-Fields marked with an * are required

-*

-If you are a human seeing this field, please leave it empty.

 ![](https://theclaylady.com/wp-content/uploads/2025/06/bottom-decor-blue.svg)

 [![A partially formed clay pot surrounded by raw clay chunks on a smooth surface.](https://theclaylady.com/wp-content/uploads/2024/01/True-Final-The-Clay-Ladys-Lesson-Book-by-Danielle-McDaniel-4.6.21_Page_020-scaled-e1705099398888-1009x1024.jpg)](https://theclaylady.com/blog/on-being-an-artist/)